PsychoOctopus/PSYCHOGAMES/README.md

 A collection of unblocked games to play at school

-known bugs: Play Again button does not work
+known bugs: Play Again button in space invaders does not work